 123 Old Brompton Road,

-If you feel we have breached your rights under GDPR you have the right to lodge a complaint with the Information Commissioners Office.
+If you feel we have breached your rights under UK GDPR you have the right to lodge a complaint with the Information Commissioners Office.